Global markets jittery as U.S. futures signal a lapse back into losses

 "This news (in Germany) is positive for spreads and for anyone that wants a well constructed and viable Europe," Mizuho strategist Peter Chatwell said.

-MSCI's emerging equity index was modestly firmer, and unlike most other indexes it has clung to slender year-to-date gains .

-On currency markets, which too stayed relatively calm through the rout, the dollar rose slightly against a basket of currencies but fell half a per cent to the yen.
+On currency markets, the dollar rose 0.3 per cent against a basket of currencies but fell almost half a per cent to the yen.

 Sterling meanwhile was down for the fourth straight day against the dollar, hurt by recent surveys confirming the economy's fragile state and fresh tensions over Britain's divorce negotiations with the European Union.